cnlab/PhysicalActivity2/tasks/health message task/README.md

 5. The risk messages were presented on a single screen for 10 seconds with accompanying audio.

-6. For the full list of health messages, see “stimuli.csv”
+6. For the full list of health messages, see [stimuli.csv](https://github.com/prateekshitcnlab/PhysicalActivity2/blob/master/tasks/health%20message%20task/stimuli.csv)